 • Many More Here.

-Our settlement and verdict pages have many of our accolades, but John has a few unique accolades which sought something more valuable than money:
+Our settlement and verdict pages have many of our accolades, but John has a few unique accolades where he obtained something more valuable than money:

 • Several hundred people were falsely labeled by Florida Highway Safety and Motor Vehicles and local tax collectors as sexual offenders and sexual predators.
 John and his clients sued and compelled the DHSMV to completely change their computer system to add safety measures to prevent this.